Extended Detection and Response (XDR) has become a widely used term in security, but the technology itself is still not well understood.

 How we leverage XDR at Redscan

-CyberOps™, our threat management platform, included as part of ThreatDetect, enables us to take a hybrid approach to XDR by supporting a range of detection technologies, including the latest EDR and NDR tools.
+The Redscan Platform, the threat management interface included as part of Kroll Responder, enables us to take a hybrid approach to XDR by supporting a range of detection technologies, including the latest EDR and NDR tools.

 Being able to select the best detection technologies and unify them via a single pane of glass, with the security specialists required to monitor them 24/7/365, enables us to deliver the most effective security outcomes for our clients.